CanonVortigen/CanonVortigen/README.md

 <div align="center">
   🌟🌟🌟 WELCOME TO MY PROFILE 🌟🌟🌟 <br>
-   Hi, my name is Alessandro, known as Canon, graduated in Systems Analysis and Development and Computer Engineering! 👋 💯
+   <span>Hi, my name is Alessandro, known as Canon, graduated in Systems Analysis and Development and Computer Engineering! 👋 💯</span>
 </div>

 ## 🔓 💻 A little bit about me: